 Prepare the network for Azure Orbital Ground Station integration

-The Azure Orbital Ground Station platform interfaces with your resources using VNET injection, which is used in both uplink and downlink directions.
-This page describes how to ensure your Subnet and Orbital ground station objects are configured correctly.
+Azure Orbital Ground Station interfaces with your Azure resources using virtual network (VNET) injection, which is used in both uplink and downlink directions.
+This page describes how to ensure your subnet and Azure Orbital Ground Station resources are configured correctly.

 Ensure the objects comply with the recommendations in this article.
-Note, these steps don't have to be followed in order.
+Note that these steps don't have to be followed in order.

 Prerequisites:

-• An entire subnet with no existing IPs allocated or in use that can be dedicated to the Azure Orbital Ground Station service in your virtual network in your resource group.
+• An entire subnet with no existing IPs allocated or in use that can be dedicated to the Azure Orbital Ground Station service, in your virtual network within your resource group.
+If you need to make a new subnet, follow instructions to add a subnet.

 Note

-Here is an example of a typical VNET setup with a subnet delegated to Azure Orbital Ground Station.
+The following is an example of a typical VNET setup with a subnet delegated to Azure Orbital Ground Station:

-Screenshot of subnet configuration with Orbital delegated subnet.
+Screenshot of subnet configuration with Azure Orbital Ground Station delegated subnet.

 Prepare endpoints